daithioc95/MS3/README.md

 ### Testing

 #### Testing User Stories
-##### As a visitor, I would like to browse and discover quotes which interest me so that I can find inspiration.
+- <b>As a visitor, I would like to browse and discover quotes which interest me so that I can find inspiration.</b>
     - Go to the website homepage
     - If logged in with no favourited quotes or logged out, you can browse and discover quotes in order of popularity.

 <img src="static/images/user-story-testing/logged-out-quotes.JPG">

     - If you are logged in and have favourited quotes you can click the “View Popular Quotes” link where you can discover quotes in order of popularity.
     - This will provide 20 pages of inspirational quotes.
     - The search box can also be used to enter terms to discover quotes depending on a specific category.

 <img src="static/images/user-story-testing/logged-in-quotes.JPG">

     - The Author name can also be selected to route you to a page showing quotes and books exclusively from this Author.
-- Links to Similar Authors pages can also be chosen.
+    - Links to Similar Authors pages can also be found as you scroll down.

 <img src="static/images/user-story-testing/indiv_author.JPG">
 <img src="static/images/user-story-testing/indiv_author-similar-authors.JPG">

-##### As a visitor, I would like to save my favourite quotes/authors/books so that I can view at a later stage.
+- <b>As a visitor, I would like to save my favourite quotes/authors/books so that I can view at a later stage.</b>
     - Adding Quote
         - When logged in and the user sees a quote they like, select the star at the top right-hand corner of the quote box.

 <img src="static/images/user-story-testing/quote-box.JPG">

 - Select the star.
 - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/quote-box-added-to-favs.JPG">

 - Adding Author
     - When logged in and the user sees an Author they like, select the star at the right-hand corner of the quote box.

 <img src="static/images/user-story-testing/author-box.JPG">

 - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/author-box-added-to-favs.JPG">

 - Adding Book
     - When logged in and the user sees a book they like, select the link to the book page
-  - To the right-hand side of the main book icon the user cans select this star.
+    - To the right-hand side of the main book icon the user can select this star.
     - The star will glow yellow and a confirmation “Added to Favourites toast message will appear.

 <img src="static/images/user-story-testing/indiv_book.JPG">